Nuptial gift: Role reversal

-Species in which the male presents the nuptial gift to the female are more common documented in the literature, however, the reverse does occur.
+Species in which the male presents the nuptial gift to the female are more commonly documented in the literature, however, the reverse does occur.
 Female Zeus bugs, Phoreticovelia disparata, present the male with a food item before copulation.
 After the food item is presented to the male, he will ride on the back of the female in a small hallow.
 As he rides on her back she secretes a wax from a gland on the back of her head.
 The male will ride on the back of the female for up to a week, eating the wax feed she secretes; she is able to secrete this wax until the male decides to leave.
 Once the sperm is finally deposited, it will allow the female to lay fertile eggs for up to two weeks.
 At first, it appeared that there were no obvious advantages to the female in this scenario, but upon closer inspection scientists believe that by allowing the male to remain, it is energetically efficient for the female.
 This is because she does not have to fight off the male, or any other male that attempts to copulate with her, she is guaranteed the ability to reproduce, it also greatly reduces the risk of harming herself in combat.